CPK Insurance

 It usually centers on bodily injury, property damage, third-party claims, legal defense, and jobsite exposures tied to demolition and wrecking contractor insurance.
 Many buyers also look at workers' compensation, commercial auto, and inland marine for tools and contractors equipment.

-Yes, if you have 1 or more employees, workers' compensation is required under the data provided.
+Yes, if you have 1 or more employees, workers' compensation is required.
 Sole proprietors and partners are listed as exemptions.
 If your staffing changes, your coverage needs may change too.

-Often yes, because the data notes that New Jersey businesses may need proof of general liability coverage for most commercial leases.
+Often yes, because New Jersey businesses may need proof of general liability coverage for most commercial leases.
 Many demolition contracts also ask for certificate-ready coverage and specific limits.

 Hurricane, flooding, and Nor'easter conditions can affect jobsites, debris control, and equipment staging.
 That can influence how you think about property damage, equipment in transit, mobile property, and contractors equipment protection.